Avaiga/taipy-doc/docs/manuals/core/config/task-config.md

 [`TaskConfig`](../../../reference/#taipy.core.config.task_config.TaskConfig) you can use the `taipy.configure_task()^` method with the following parameters:

--   `id`: The id of the task configuration to be created.
+- _id_: The id of the task configuration to be created.
 This id is **mandatory** and must be a unique valid Python variable name.
--   `inputs`: The inputs of the function.
+- _inputs_: The inputs of the function.
--   `function`: The function to execute.
+- _function_: The function to execute.
--   `outputs`: The function result(s).
+- _outputs_: The function result(s).

-Basic example:
+Here is a simple example:

 ```python linenums="1"
 import taipy as tp